The medicines optimisation dashboard is managed by the 'Medicines Optimisation Intelligence Group'.

-Medicines Optimisation is about improving patient outcomes, quality and value from medicines use, guided by the principles of medicines optimisation, and to create a clinical pull to accelerate the optimal use of innovative, clinical and cost effective medicines which maximises the benefits of the PPRS Agreement.
+Medicines optimisation is about improving patient outcomes, quality and value from medicines use, guided by the principles of medicines optimisation.
+It's also about creating a clinical pull to accelerate the optimal use of innovative, clinical and cost effective medicines which maximises the benefits of the PPRS agreement.

 It is not intended as a performance measurement tool and there are no targets.

 Medicines optimisation dashboard now includes a set of prescribing indicators which have been developed as part of a programme of work to reduce medication error and promote safer user of medicines, including prescribing, dispensing, administration and monitoring.

 The programme of work is in response to the 'World Health Organisation' (WHO) global challenge - 'Medication with Harm'.